 The Institutional Capacity priority supports investment in human capital development and ICT in administrative and public services at all territorial levels.
 The aims are to improve legislation, facilitate business creation, increase the effectiveness of the management of public policies and improve the services provided to individuals and businesses generally by cutting red tape.
-The focus in the OPs across the EU is: better regulation (in Poland, Cyprus and Slovakia); reinforcement of the judiciary system (Slovenia and Poland); capacity building of employment institutions (Malta and Slovenia); ethics and integrity (Poland and Hungary); reduction of administrative burden for business (Latvia and Lithuania) and enhancing the level of transparency and anti-corruption (Italy and Romania).
-In Bulgaria, the ESF is providing support for a full review of the national administration that could serve as basis for structural reform.
+The focus in the OPs across the EU is: better regulation (in Poland, Cyprus and Slovakia); reinforcement of the judiciary system (Slovenia and Poland); capacity building of employment institutions (Malta and Slovenia); ethics and integrity (Poland and

-277 "Contrats de Projets Etat-Région" - formal agreements between the state and region on a multi-annual programme around themes of common interest.
+Formal agreements between the state and region on a multi-annual programme around themes of common interest.